 - 7. Unhook and store sewer and water supply hoses. - 8.
 Retract step. - 9.
 Be sure that all of your cargo is secured in event of a sudden stop or an accident. - 10.
 Check around your vehicle in all directions to assure that you have proper clearance. - 11.
-Lower TV antenna. - 12.
+Lower TV antenna and/or satellite dish. - 12.
 Disconnect and store shoreline.